marharita08/SoNet/README.md

 To start the backend, execute the `run_api.cmd` or `run_api.sh`.

-To create the necessary tables in the database open the Adminer tool in your browser using the following URL: `appurl:adminerport` (e.g., `localhost:8080`).
-Then, connect to the database using the credentials specified in the .env file.
-Once connected, load and execute the `init.sql` file.

 To start the frontend, execute the `run_front.cmd` or `run_front.sh`.

 Open `localhost:3000` in your browser.

+To manage the database you can use the Adminer tool in your browser using the following URL: `appurl:adminerport` (e.g., `localhost:8080`).
+Then, connect to the database using the credentials specified in the .env file.